joshglazer/SpotYou/README.md

 subscribed to, and then watch music  videos for each song in the playlist.

 I used the following gatsby starter: https://github.com/taylorbryant/gatsby-starter-tailwind

+The project is hosted through netlify on https://spotyou.joshglazer.com/